UN Employee Tax Benefits and Requirements

 UN Salary Tax Exemption

-What's Covered by the Exemption
+What Is Covered by the Exemption

 - Base salary paid by the UN